sclaussen/24game/README.md

-This is an algorithm that determines all the various combination of 4 numbers that when combined together via multiplication, division, addition, or substract, equal 24.
+This is tool that determines all the combinations of 4 numbers that when combined together via multiplication, division, addition, or substract, equal 24.

 For more information on the game see:
 - https://en.wikipedia.org/wiki/24_Game

-To run it:
+Example:
 ```
 $ node 24game.js 8 4 8 4
 [